 Moreover, increased scrutiny by HMRC and cases in which insufficient action is taken by public bodies to comply with the new rules will lead to additional tax settlements, interest and penalties, which could affect the budgets available to public sector organisations in the near future.

-For more information please get in touch with Caroline Rai, or your usual RSM contact.
+For more information please get in touch with your usual RSM contact.